When to Seal Asphalt Driveway? A Quick Guide

 How do I know when to seal my driveway?

 Typically, it’s recommended to seal driveways every 2-5 years, but driveway types, environmental factors, usage, and weather conditions may influence the frequency.
-If it’s an asphalt driveway, the general sealing time is two years, and if it’s a concrete driveway, recommended time is five years.
+If it’s an asphalt driveway, the general sealing time is two years, and if it’s a concrete driveway, the recommended time is five years.

 However, if you notice any signs such as fading color, visible cracks, potholes, or water pooling, you can seal the driveway.